Marketing Your Accreditation

 The logo is available for downloading in a variety of formats:

 For print media (CMYK), use PDF file type.
 PDFs may be opened in Adobe Illustrator for vector file.
-For online media (RGB), use PNG or JPG files.
+For online media (RGB), use PNG (transparent background) or JPG (white background) files.